-Fulfilling a state’s Notice to Owner requirement mandates that a sender exert a “reasonable effort” to transmit the notice.
-In most states, the statutes set forth that depositing the mail piece with the standard certified mail service satisfies this reasonable effort standard, and that the effort is completed upon mailing.
-However, electing to go above and beyond by arbitrarily adding the “return receipt requested” service threatens to increase the sending party’s duty, placing a new, unnecessary burden on the sending party to review all of these return receipt cards and make certain that the signing party is the party who was supposed to receive and sign the mailing.
+Fulfilling a state’s NTO requirement mandates that a sender exert a “reasonable effort” to transmit the notice.
+In most states, the statutes dictate that you can deposit the mail with the standard certified mail service and satisfy this reasonable effort standard.
+However, if you elect to add the “return receipt requested” service, you threaten to increase your responsibility.
+That’s because it places an unnecessary burden on your shoulders to review all of these return receipt cards and make sure the signing party is the party who received and signed the mailing.

 3) It will almost never change the outcome of an actual case

 Upon receipt of a “return receipt” signature, many will presume that the recipient is then incapable of denying receipt.
 However, this is not the case, and recipients can still argue they didn’t receive the notice or have any “actual notice” of the document.
 Despite this, courts have consistently found that the actual delivery of the notice is immaterial.